 - Prompt, thorough, and fair investigations of complaints; and

 With respect to training content, DFEH Regulations set forth three learning objectives: (1) assisting California employers in changing or modifying workplace behaviors that create or contribute to “sexual harassment”; (2) providing trainees with information related to the negative effects of abusive conduct in the workplace; and (3) developing, fostering, and encouraging a set of values in supervisory employees who complete mandated training that will assist them in preventing and effectively responding to incidents of sexual harassment, and implementing mechanisms to promptly address and correct wrongful behavior.

 The DFEH also requires that trainers who provide legally mandated training be attorneys admitted for two or more years to the bar; human resources professionals or harassment prevention consultants with a minimum of two or more years of practical experience; or professors or instructors in law schools, colleges, or universities who have a post-graduate degree or California teaching credential with either twenty instruction hours, or two or more years of law school, college, or university teaching experience regarding employment law under the FEHA and/or Title VII of the Civil Rights Act.
 It is important for trainers to have a clear understanding of legal requirements, and DFEH training regulations, so that training content also complies with the specified, required elements set forth in California.

 While an employer can rely on the law to instruct its actions; at the end of the day, it is not just what your agency “says,” but what it “does” that will set the appropriate tone and emphasis on preventing workplace harassment, and promoting workplace civility.

 As many of our readers are already aware, LCW frequently provides trainings with highly experienced trainers in the area of preventing workplace harassment, discrimination, retaliation, and abusive conduct.
-We look forward to bringing you updated training materials and presentations in 2018.
+Please visit our Harassment Prevent Training Services homepage here.